sanjeev-IN/yelpcamp/README.md

   * Update campground photos when editing campgrounds

-* Flash messages responding to users' interaction with the app
+* Flash messages responding to user's interaction with the app

+## What you may expect soon

+ * Better and responsive Index page for small and mobile screens

+ * Pagination on Index page

+ * Invidual user's page, where a user can manage his campgrounds, information, details and change password

+ * Password recovery and verification via email